Mmm457-ux/docs/content/java/concepts/loops/loops.md

 ## For-Each Loop

-In Java, the `for`-`each` loop allows you to directly loop through each item in an array or `ArrayList` and perform some action with each item.
+In Java, the `for`-`each` loop allows you to directly loop through each item in an array or `ArrayList` and hperform some action with each item.

 When creating a `for`-`each` loop, you must include the `for` keyword and two expressions inside of parentheses, separated by a colon.
 These include: